ome/omero-guide-qupath/docs/qupath.rst

 Save detection ROIs using ome-omero-roitool
 -------------------------------------------
-This workflow necessritates the usage of the Command Line Interface.
-The limitation here are the Annotation ROIs, whcih are transformed into masks in OMERO.
+This workflow necessitates the usage of the Command Line Interface.
+The limitation here are the Annotation ROIs, which are transformed into masks in OMERO.
 Although this preserves the holes in the Annotations, if the Annotation ROIs are too large, it might result in performance problems or even running out of resources on the machine where the export of the mask from QuPath is attempted.

 #.
 Connect QuPath to OMERO, open an image from OMERO in QuPath and draw an ``Annotation`` on it as described in :ref:`Opening images with ROIs from OMERO in QuPath<OpeninginQuPath>`.